usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Direction of Last Things_, by Intronaut
 - _Rest Symbol_, by rest symbol
 - _Cult Subterranea_, by Celestaphone, Dealers of God
 - _Iris Silver Mist_, by Jenny Hval